 Our opinion is necessarily based upon economic, market, monetary, regulatory and other conditions as they exist and can be evaluated, and the information made available to us, as of the date hereof.
-Furthermore, we are not expressing any opinion as to the impact of the Merger on the solvency or viability of the Company (after giving effect to the Merger) or the ability of the Company (after giving effect to the Merger) to pay its obligations when they become due or as to the price at which the Company Common Stock or the ACS Class A Common Stock will trade at any future time.
+Furthermore, we are not expressing any opinion as to the impact of the Merger on the solvency or viability of the Company (after giving effect to the Merger) or the ability of the Company (after giving effect to the Merger) or the ability of the Company (after giving effect to the Merger) to pay its obligations when they become due or as to the price at which the Company Common Stock or the ACS Class A Common Stock will trade at any future time.